halilibrahimcelik/meal-recipe-app/README.md

  Techniques that I  implemented in this project;

- --Creating basic login page for the authentication, --Using React-Router  Library to facilitate easy page transisition.
+ ==> Creating basic login page for the authentication, ==>Using React-Router  Library to facilitate easy page transisition.
 --Adopting Styled Components for styling each and every component --Using Themes and Global variables
 --Creating custom react hook by using useContext for authentication.